madbomb122/BlackViperScript/README.md

 **Q:** The Run button is disabled what do i do? <br/>
 **A:** Look in the script option and skip the appropriate check (Build for Build, Edition for Edition).

+**Q:** I am getting 'Run is Disabled due to Edition check' can you help? <br/>
+**A:** Double check the requirements above, If you meet them.
+Please run the script with the switch '-diagf' or click the 'Show Diagnostic' in Script's GUI.
+With the Result given and post it as an issue or E-Mail me the information <br/>

 **Q:** The script wont run, can you help me? <br/>
 **A:** Yes, but first if you are using automation.. turn off automation and see if it gives and error that you can correct.